KryptoUI/kodi/Readme.md

 (CURRENTLY A WIP)

+**Respoitory Krypto is not active for 1 day starting 11/01/2023 and finished maintenace on 12/01/2023**

 This is a non-commercial addon repository for [Kodi mediacenter](https://kodi.tv) maintained by Krypto.
 It has been created to see if it was possible i could create a repo and maintain it using github's systems.